 - Best practices for building muscle, which has a section on diet and can link to the above post

-- Changes you can make to lead a healthier lifestyle, which could link to either
+- Changes you can make to lead a healthier lifestyle, which could link to either of the above posts

 We use these CTA types because we’ve experimented with various pop-ups and in-text ads and found these to have higher conversion rates.
 But what works for our audience won’t necessarily work for yours, so A/B testing is helpful here.

-Content Marketing Distribution: Setting a Plan
+Content Marketing Distribution Plan

 Distribution will technically be part of your content marketing strategy, but it’s important enough that I wanted to give it its own section.
 And there’s a reason for this.

 Too much great content goes undiscovered online because the writer/business/marketer didn’t have a distribution plan in place.
-Hoping that people will find you through Google search is never enough, even if your site does have an incredibly high site authority and a fighting chance at top-ranking SERPs.
+Hoping that people will find you organically through Google search is never enough, even if your site does have an incredibly high site authority and a fighting chance at top-ranking SERPs.

 Getting your content on relevant, high-value sites gives you the opportunity to not only build your reputation and brand awareness, but also to link back to your own content.
-This can send you interested traffic and then keep them exploring your site for a little while.
+This can send interested traffic to your website and then keep visitors exploring your content for a little while.

 You can share your blog posts in relevant Facebook groups and online forums, but you have to be careful with that.
 You don’t want to be seen as a spammer, and plenty of these venues have rules against promoting your own stuff.
-If someone asks a question that your recent post can address, then answer the question briefly and then say “you can read more in the full post I wrote here if you’re interested” and link to it.
+If someone asks a question that your recent post can address, then answer the question briefly and say “you can read more in the full post I wrote here if you’re interested” and link to it.

 You can use Google Ads to help your content climb to the top of the SERPs in relevant searches.
 You can also use Facebook Ads and LinkedIn Ads to put your content directly in front of your desired audience.
 These tools split audiences up by targeting criteria like interest, demographics or even their relationship with your business.
 This means you can choose who is seeing your content — and it goes without saying that this is a total game-changer for marketers, improving efficiency and making your budget work harder.